 When I think of learning, I used to connect it to sitting down in a classroom with a teacher in front.
 For little ones, however, learning happens anywhere, anytime – not just in the classroom.
 We started teaching the minis as early as in their infancy.
 According to our pediatrician, Dra.
 Felita Lucena, it is best practice to let little ones explore since it is through exploration that their skills develop.
 This is called Exploratory Learning.
 Our role as parents (and their first teachers) is to guide them as they explore and discover new things.
+Here are some exploratory play activities that are fun and will encourage learning.

-Exploratory Learning Activities Toddlers Will Love
+Exploratory Play Activities Toddlers Will Love

 There are many exploratory learning activities you can do with your kids.
 These activities do not cost a lot and the materials you need are easily available.
 I have tried these with my kids (now 17 months old and 3 years old) and we are very happy with the results.